qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 ........................

 QGIS offers a growing number of external python plugins that are provided by the community.
-These plugins reside in the official PyQGIS repository, and can be easily installed using the Python Plugin Installer (See Section :ref:`load_external_plugin`).
+These plugins reside in the official plugins repository, and can be easily installed using the Python Plugin Installer (See Section :ref:`load_external_plugin`).